 Emhyr gets much more screentime in Witcher 3, where he frequently appears to talk with Geralt and try to make Ciri the rightful heir to Nilfgaard.
 But we do expect to see more of him in the third season.

 Netflix’s The Witcher vs. Witcher 3: More Alike than Different

 Ultimately, Netflix’s The Witcher and Witcher 3 are more alike than different because they’re based on the same source material.
-They have the same central characters and dark, gritty, Medieval setting.
+They have the same central characters, lore, and dark, gritty, Medieval setting.

-Having said that, there are enough differences to make it fun for someone who has only watched the show or played the game to venture into the other one.
+Having said that, there are enough differences to make it fun for someone who has only watched the show or played the game to venture into the other medium.

 It will be interesting to see how the show progresses into its third season and beyond — will we see more similarities, perhaps with the Wild Hunt becoming Geralt’s main adversary as in Witcher 3?
 We’ll have to wait and see.